gmnrmyr/NumoraQ/docs/most_important_to_dos.md

 - [ ] Make new users trigger 30 days free trial. <--- should also be showing on user_config_ui (panel on dashboard).
 And for now when the trial is over, it should be showing the user that the trial is over and that they need to pay to continue using the app. (of course, unless he adds a degen coupon or pay the app)
 (basically, users that are not degen should have this time being triggered properly I think))

+<---- for now we only would need to add trial status for those users, and whhen its over we will ask him to pay before continuing.
+Make user confirm and give him no-degen for 3 days.
+This is on beta only.
+After that users wont be ablle to assign them this 3 days ofc.
+And keep their data of course so when they want to pay, they can of course continue.

 -----